shannon112/IvoryCastle/pmc_state_machine/README.md

 Q：What is the status of the environment?
 A:The staff is stand by the table.
 A:There are three areas in this environment.

+Q:What is the state of the staff?
+A:He looks tried.
+A:He working hard now.
+A:He is packaging something.
 ```
 Clear
 ```